Barcelona Travel Guide

-One of the most emblematic plazas in Barcelona and regarded as the central point of the city.
+The Placa de Cataluyna is one of the most emblematic plazas in Barcelona and regarded as the central point of the city.
 For all lovers of local architecture, sculptures and pretty fountains, it is also a favourite spot for chilling out in the heart of the city.

 Much of the house used to be rented out but is now thankfully a museum and is well worth a visit if you are in the area.
 What made Gaudi such an impressionable artist, well by visiting some of his most famous works around the city it may help you to understand this unusual and brilliant artist.